NIRALUser/NeuroRuler/README.md

 ## Run tests

-`pytest`
+For local testing, run `pytest`.

 Our unit tests run on GitHub Actions on push and PR.
 If the image below says "passing," then the tests are passing.

 ![Tests](https://github.com/COMP523TeamD/NeuroRuler/actions/workflows/tests.yml/badge.svg)

-**Note**: The tests in [tests/imports_GUI](https://github.com/COMP523TeamD/NeuroRuler/tree/main/tests/imports_GUI) are ignored during CI tests (see [tox.ini](https://github.com/COMP523TeamD/NeuroRuler/blob/main/tox.ini)) because they require a GUI to run, and running them in CI would cause a "libEGL.so not found" error.
+**Note**: The tests in [tests/imports_GUI](https://github.com/COMP523TeamD/NeuroRuler/tree/main/tests/imports_GUI) are ignored during CI tests (see [tox.ini](https://github.com/COMP523TeamD/NeuroRuler/blob/main/tox.ini)) because in GitHub Actions causes a "libEGL.so not found" error (likely because the computers running the tests don't have monitors).
 These tests should be run locally only.

 ## Documentation